-Thirty-six graduate credits over a two-year period are required to complete the International Relations curriculum.
+Thirty-six graduate credits over a two-year period are required to complete the International Relations, MA curriculum.

-Core Courses have a distinct focus aimed at providing a solid foundation in major aspects of international relations. (see Courses for descriptions).
-It is suggested that they be taken in sequence as shown in the above table.
+Core Courses have a distinct focus aimed at providing a solid foundation in major aspects of international relations.
+Click on the course to see the course description.

 Electives are available in a variety of fields and are meant to encourage study in an area of special interest.
 Typically electives should fulfill a regional or functional sub-specialization.

 Students must consult with and obtain prior permission of the Graduate Program Director or the Associate Director to enroll in elective courses outside of the department, to assure that the course content complements the programmatic needs of the student.

 Students must consult with the Graduate Program Director before taking electives at other universities to satisfy their requirements.